We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Bold, medium, thin—these are terms describing a font weight, or relative size options of each font letter and character.
 Most fonts come in a variety of weights and treatments—often referred to as a font family.
 Some, like Book and Roman weights, are more scannable when printed versus on a digital screen.
 But remember, thinner and lighter fonts may not print as clearly as bolder fonts—especially at smaller point sizes.

+When looking for the best font for your business cards, legibility should come as a priority.
 We all want our brand to get noticed, but be sure to choose fonts that are entirely legible at all sizes, so that no detail gets lost.
 Sure, that fancy script might look good, but what does it actually say?

 Pairing two fonts together is a science.
 But unlike science, you only know a font choice is right when you feel it.
 Play around with sans serif and serif pairings—or even script pairings—and the results may surprise you.
 It’s also a good idea to choose fonts with similar, or compatible, strokes and shapes as your logo design.